 As well, you pay a visit to Kandawagyi Park, a lovely botanical garden which was laid out by the former governor of Burma, Sir Harcourt Butler, in 1915/16.
-We take a walkabout through the park and enjoy the relaxed atmosphere.
+You take a walkabout through the park and enjoy the relaxed atmosphere.

-In horse carriages you do a tour of the Mymyo.
+In horse carriages you do a tour of the Maymyo.
 The many and wonderful colonial houses that you drive past are till today silent witnesses to the once strong presence of the English colonial power.
 The leisurely trip also leads past Purcell Tower, a gift of Queen Victoria.
 Ye also pay a visit to the 100-year-old church.

 You continue your journey from Yunnan to Myanmar through a diversified landscape to Mandalay.